 IX.
-MATERNITY-PATERNITY LEAVE
+PARENTAL LEAVE

-In addition to other benefits, a session is encouraged to consider the inclusion of maternity and/or paternity leave in their personnel policies for all staff.
-Churches are required to address whether Maternity/Paternity benefits are included in the church's Personnel Policies or in Session minutes.
+In addition to other benefits, a session is encouraged to consider the inclusion of parental leave in their personnel policies for all staff.
+Churches are required to address whether parental benefits are included in the church's Personnel Policies or in Session minutes.
 Churches can consult the National Capital Presbytery Personnel Policies if they care to see a sample policy in this regard.
+In accordance with the Book of Order (G-2.0804), the call shall include provision for a minimum of twelve weeks paid family medical leave.